 Want to know how this compares to previous years?
 Scroll down at this link to find your individual local authority’s response to our Dec 2018 FoI request (councils’ responses contain the data held from 2013 up to and including 2018).

-We estimate that across Scotland, approximately 1100 requests are made annually (four local authorities were unable to provide this data, hence why we can only estimate numbers).
+We estimate that across Scotland, approximately 1100 – 1200 requests are made annually (four local authorities were unable to provide this data, hence why we can only estimate numbers).

 Various approaches to assessing discretionary deferral funding requests are taken by local authorities.
 See what happens in your council area here and how this compares to other regions.

-When a discretionary deferral request for an extra year of nursery funding is turned down, find out which local authorities allow parents/carers to self-finance a continued place in a council nursery and some don’t.
+When a discretionary deferral request for an extra year of nursery funding is turned down, some local authorities allow parents/carers to self-finance a continued place in a council nursery and some don’t.
 See whether your council permits this or not in the table below.

 4. Lack of Parental Awareness of Legal Right to Defer

 In autumn 2018, the National Parent Forum of Scotland kindly asked parents across the country on our behalf to complete a questionnaire about deferral.
 There were 559 responses with respondents from all 32 local authorities.

 This document sets out the campaign’s 16 main arguments for introducing an automatic entitlement to a further year of nursery funding for ALL children legally deferring their primary 1 start in Scotland (not just those with Jan/Feb birthdays).

 We asked all councils the following questions via Freedom of Information requests.
 Their responses have been collated in this spreadsheet.

 The Give Them Time campaign would like to sincerely thank What Do They Know for the invaluable service provided freely through its website which has enabled us to send Freedom of Information requests to local authorities easily and to quickly share weblinks to the responses received.